-Can graphics card cause the Blue Screen?
+Can a graphics card cause the Blue Screen?

 Yes!
-It can, a graphics card when overheated or used with outdated drivers can cause blue screen error in Windows.
+It can, a graphics card when overheated or used with outdated drivers can cause blue screen errors in Windows.
 This issue can easily be resolved by regularly checking if the drivers are updated, the computer is free from dust, and if all graphic card fans are working properly.

 How can I install a Graphics card myself?

 Remove drivers of the old graphics card, shut down the PC, and remove the old card from the PC.
 Insert the new graphics card in the PCI e slot on the board, screw it in and connect the appropriate power cable.
 Start the computer and install the latest graphics driver from the manufacturer’s website for the new graphics card.

 What are texture memory and mapping?